Data Analytics & AI9 minute read

 AI can transform operations, streamline processes, enhance decision-making, and drive innovation.
 However, the success of AI initiatives hinges on an organization’s ability to select the right projects—ones that align with their strategic objectives and can deliver tangible value.

 In my experience, there is generally a disconnect between internal data science teams and the rest of the business, which can lead to imprudent investments in AI.
-I recall one large insurance client telling me about an experience he’d had before coming to Toptal: The company was interested in leveraging AI to optimize their call center operations.
+I recall one large insurance client telling me about an experience he’d had before seeking help from Toptal: The company was interested in leveraging AI to optimize their call center operations.
 And their in-house data scientists, excited by the potential cost savings of predictive staffing, built an extremely accurate model to forecast the number of calls by call type.

 But the business was ultimately unable to act on the information.
 The forecast data was too granular and the forecast window too short for managers to enact realistic staffing changes to the call center.
 After the data team adjusted for practical business requirements (such as requiring enough time to have schedules released and reviewed by their staff; allotting enough time to recruit, hire, and train reps; and accounting for a lack of flexibility in continuous hours staffed), there was limited value available to optimize the call center’s operations.

 The high failure rate and longer-than-expected timelines of many AI initiatives underscore the need for organizations to adopt a more strategic and systematic approach to evaluating these opportunities.
 By conducting thorough assessments and due diligence before embarking on an AI project, organizations can increase the likelihood of success and maximize their return on investment (ROI).
-The framework my team uses to evaluate AI opportunities addresses these issues directly, offering leaders a pragmatic method for classifying and prioritizing AI projects.
-Our analysis evaluates initiatives based on two main factors: the value they deliver and the ease of implementation.
+The framework Toptal uses to evaluate AI opportunities addresses these issues directly, offering leaders a pragmatic method for classifying and prioritizing AI projects.
+The analysis evaluates initiatives based on two main factors: the value they deliver and the ease of implementation.

 Key criteria to evaluate when assessing AI initiatives include financial impact, strategic alignment, the availability of quality data, and overall project complexity.